nils-mathieu/neodym/docs/processes_and_resources.md

 perform the requested operation.
 If it does, the system call completes.
 Otherwise, an error is returned to the process indicating that it does not have the necessary permissions.

-## Permissions

-- `Terminate(ProcessHandle)` allows a process to terminate another (specific) process.

 ## Resources

 Resources are literal and concrete things available on the system.
 Physical RAM, CPU time, disk space, etc. However, files, sockets, and other abstractions are _not_ resources.
-They are simply abstractions over resources which processes can use.
+They are simply abstractions over resources which processes can use if they wish to.